On Sight

 "On Sight" is a song by American rapper Kanye West from his sixth studio album, Yeezus (2013).
 It was produced by West and Daft Punk, with additional production by Benji B and Mike Dean.
 The song includes an electronic sound that was mainly contributed by Daft Punk, who were the first people West became involved with for the album.
 The song itself was first heard when performed live by West at the Governors Ball Music Festival in 2013.

-The narrative of Yeezus is set up by West in "On Sight".
 The song contains a studio recreation of "Sermon (He'll Give Us What We Really Need)" by Holy Name of Mary Choral Family, sung by a choir.
-Lyrics by West about Parkinson's disease drew in a controversial response from the American Parkinson Disease Association.
-The song received widespread acclaim from music critics, many of whom were complementary towards its position of the opening track on the album, though some critics noted the electronic sound.
+Lyrics by West about Parkinson's disease were criticized by the American Parkinson Disease Association.
+The song received acclaim from music critics.
 The song charted on both the US Billboard Bubbling Under Hot 100 and US Hot R&B/Hip-Hop Songs charts at number ten and 38 respectively in 2013.